playgen/SUGAR-SocialGamification/doc/index.md

 - [Installation](installation/index.md) : Link to step-by-step process to install SUGAR on your server.

 - [Features](features/index.md) : Detailed description of features supported by the software including the roadmap for up-and-coming features.

+- [Key Concepts](concepts/index.md) : Description of key concepts behind features within SUGAR.

 - [Admin Interface](features/admin/index.md) : Description of the platform’s admin panel.